ngs-docs/angus/more-unix-fun.md

 ---

-## Objectives:
+## Objectives

 * Explore some more bash commands in practical usage examples (e.g. **`grep`**, **`sed`**, **`cut`**, **`comm`**, **`cat`**)
 * Practice stringing together multiple commands with pipes (**`|`**) step-by-step
-* Use blast to compare two transcriptomes to find sequences that are different
+* Use blast to compare an assembled transcriptome to its reference transcriptome
 * Run a "remote" blast from the command line

 ## Accessing our JetStream instances